 Unlike the majority of civilian defense lawyers or your free Army lawyer, pleading guilty is an option of last resort.
 When our lawyers take a case, we make the Army to prove their case beyond a reasonable doubt.
 We take nearly every case to trial and fight the allegations in front of a military panel.

-Our US Army court martial outcomes speak for themselves.
+Our US Army court-martial outcomes speak for themselves.
 The suspected service member and his or her desired outcome is our principal concern.
 Our criminal defense attorneys maintain smaller caseloads than the usual assigned Army defense lawyer so that we can concentrate on each case individually.
 Your trial will not be outsourced to a random attorney and we will not intimidate you into pleading guilty at the last minute.
-Our military lawyers have successfully defended Army court martial and administrative separation cases in the U.S. and around the world.
+Our military defense lawyers have successfully defended Army court-martial and administrative separation cases in the U.S. and around the world.

 Fort Bragg Court Martial Lawyers

 Our hard-hitting Army military defense attorneys will use our skills to defend your court-martial or ADSEP case at Fort Bragg.

 This video is a perfect example of why you should select the best military defense attorney that you can afford.

 Aggressive Fort Bragg, North Carolina Military Defense Attorneys

 In 1918, Chief of Field Artillery, General William J. Snow, selected Fort Bragg to serve as an artillery training base.
 General Shaw thought the terrain suited conditions found in Europe, where most of the world’s conflicts took place.
 Fort Bragg honors native North Carolinian, Braxton Bragg.
 Bragg led the Confederate States Army during the American Civil War.
 The population of Fort Bragg went from 5,400 to 67,000 between 1940 and 1941, as the United States military rushed to train and deploy army personnel throughout the world.